-- 3.140 Providers shall maintain clients' files in accordance with the professional standards of their individual disciplines and with Colorado state law and federal statutes on health care records.
-Client files shall: - Document the goals of treatment, the methods used, the client's observed progress, or lack thereof, toward reaching the goals in the treatment plans - Record specific achievements, failed assignments, rule violations and consequences - Accurately reflect the client's treatment progress, sessions attended, and changes in treatment - 3.150 Approved providers shall participate in, and cooperate with, Board research projects related to evaluation or implementation of the Standards or sex offender management in Colorado in accordance with Section 16-11.7-103 (4) (d), C.R.S. - 3.160 A provider shall employ treatment methods that are supported by current professional research and practice: - A. The provider shall employ treatment methods that give priority to the safety of an offender's victim(s) and the safety of potential victims and the community. - B. Group therapy (with the group comprised only of sex offenders) is the preferred method of sex offense-specific treatment.
-At a minimum, any method of psychological treatment used must conform to the Standards for content of treatment (see F., below) and must contribute to the management of sex offenders.
-The sole use of individual therapy is not recommended with sex offenders, and should be avoided except when geographical-specifically rural-or disability limitations dictate its use.
+- A. Document the goals of treatment, the methods used, the client's observed progress, or lack thereof, toward reaching the goals in the treatment plans. - B. Record specific achievements, failed assignments, rule violations and consequences. - C. Accurately reflect the client's treatment progress, sessions attended, and changes in treatment. - 3.150 Approved providers shall participate in, and cooperate with, Board research projects related to evaluation or implementation of the Standards or sex offender management in Colorado in accordance with Section 16-11.7-103 (4) (d), C.R.S. - 3.160 A provider shall employ treatment methods that are supported by current professional research and practice: - A. The provider shall employ treatment methods that give priority to the safety of an offender's victim(s), the safety of potential victims and the safety of the community. - B. Group therapy (with the group comprised only of sex offenders) is the preferred method of sex offense-specific treatment.
+At a minimum, any method of psychological treatment used must conform to the Standards and Guidelines for content of treatment [(see 3.160 (F)] and must contribute to the management of sex offenders.
+The sole use of individual therapy is not recommended with sex offenders, and should be avoided except when geographical-specifically rural-or disability limitations mandate its use.